gymrek-lab/TRTools/PUBLISHING.rst

 Possible Issues:

 * bioconda packages should not include large test data files.
 If the dist/trtools-<version>.tar.gz file contains such files, you'll need to modify the MANIFEST.in file to exclude them, fix the test_trtools.sh script to download them manually and point pytest to them, confirm the tests run in a :code:`conda build` and then restart the publishing process.
   (This should not happen if new test files are just put in :code:`trtools/testsupport/sample_vcfs` or :code:`trtools/testsupport/sample_regions`)
-* If you've added dependencies to trtools or its tests, those dependencies should be listed in

-  * setup.py
-  * requirements.txt (list a specific version of the dependency that is up to date and that we know will work)
-  * the appropriate section of the bioconda recipe

 Git Tagging
 -----------

 Git tags are used to mark specific commits with certain names (i.e. v1.2.0).
 Please note that tags are assigned to commits, not branches.
 You can tag a commit in two different ways.

 #.
 Command line::